US keeps lead as rain interrupts Presidents Cup

 The greens are among the purest on the U.S. PGA Tour, and they are soft because of the rain.
 In match play, with 24 of the best players from every continent except Europe, Muirfield Village doesn’t stand much of a chance.

 Mickelson and Bradley, coming off their first loss in four matches as a team, fell behind early and needed a pair of big putts from Bradley to keep from slipping further back.
 It took a 15-foot eagle putt by Mickelson just to square the match on the par-5 fifth.

 But there was no stopping them from there.
 They followed with three straight birdies and won three straight holes on the back nine with pars.

 Mickelson tried to hole out a pitch just short of the 13th green — an up-and-down was all he needed — and it hit the hole and spun 4 feet away.
 Bradley missed the par putt, bungled the 14th for another bogey and they halved the 15th with birdies.

 Even so, they made six birdies and an eagle in 15 holes of alternate shot.

 De Jonge and Els opened with two quick birdies through three holes and never gave Mahan and Haas much of a chance.
 They didn’t lose a single hole.

-“Don’t let Ernie give me all the credit,” de Jonge said.
+“Don’t let Ernie give me all the credit,” said de Jonge, who is playing in his first Presidents Cup.
 “He’s by far the most calming influence I’ve ever been on the golf course with.
-It’s nice to play with a Hall of Famer who hits it in the middle of the fairway and middle of the green.
-He makes it very easy.”
+It’s nice to play with a Hall of Famer who hits it in the middle of the fairway and middle of the green.”